mothkoor/application-setup-aws/README.md

 # Set-up on Amazon AWS

 •	Activate the credit card account

 •	Create EC2 Instance (Free tier allowed)

 •	Check Public IP details which include
 •       Server name: <<XX>>.compute.amazonaws.com
 •	IP:  AA.BB.CC.DD

 •	Download key pair to the local system.
-This pem file will be used for connecting to the Amazon application server instance
+The key pair file (.pem file) will be used for connecting to the Amazon application server instance

-# CyberDuck setup (Cyberduck for Mac, Windows user can use winscp)
+# CyberDuck setup (Cyberduck for Mac, Windows user can use winscp/putty)

 •	To connect using Cyberduck
-Public DNS: Servername/PublicIP (created above)
+Specify public DNS: Servername/PublicIP (created above)

 •	User name: ec2-user

 •	Password: empty

-•	Pass the key of pem address
+•	Pass the PEM file by using browse option

 # Install JAVA on Amazon Application server instance

 •	Goto the folder where your pem key is located

-•	Steps for connecting (In the terminal/command prompt, type below command)
+•	In the terminal/command prompt, type below command

 	>>ssh -i "xx.pem" server-name